lemlac/mulem/docs/reference.md

 print("x = {x}, y = {y}")  -- Prints "x = 0, y = 2".
 ```

 Multiple variables can also be declared at once.
 You must surround the variables with square brackets like `let [] then`.
-Each variable is seperated by commas.
+Each variable is separated by commas.

 ```
 sum = let [x = 1, y = 2] then x + y